With its variable resistance and safety, the kBox is a great tool for strength training in youths for both sports performance and health and fitness.

 - safe training without excessive load on weak spots where the technique used for regular weights demands loads too low for adaption.

-- fast transitions between users and drills to give enough training volume for a larger group with limited resources in space and time when added as an adjunct to regular team sport training.
+- fast transitions between users and drills to give enough training volume for a larger group with limited resources in space and time when added as an adjunct to regular team sports training.

-The applications of flywheel training for youth are to a large extent similar as the general applications for health & fitness.
+The applications of flywheel training for youth are to a large extent similar to the general applications for health & fitness.

 Beyond the benefits described on those pages, specific applications for youth include: